Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

     generated = decoder(z)
     self.experiment.log('images', generated)

-In Lightning this code is organized into :ref:`callbacks`.
+In Lightning this code is organized into :ref:`extensions/callbacks`.

 Data code
 =========